heyarny/oc_liquid_glass/README.md

 - � **Scrollable Support**: Fully supported when used inside scrollable widgets
 - 🎭 **Modal Route Animation**: Supported when used in modal route animations
 - �🔧 **Easy Integration**: Simple widget-based API
+- 🔢 **Unlimited Droplets**: Create as many droplets as you want (performance degrades with the amount of effects)

+## Limitations

+- Works only on platforms that support Impeller engine
+- Grouped shapes limited to 4 shapes within one group due to shader limitations of Flutter (bug?)
+- Android emulator upside down bug is not on stable channel: https://github.com/flutter/flutter/issues/169429

 ## Preview